syncfusion-content/angular-docs/angular/CheckBox/Getting-Started.md

 This section explains the details on how to render and configure a **CheckBox** component in an Angular-2 application.

-To get started with **CheckBox** component, you need to refer the basic prerequisites and system configuration to be done form the given [getting started](https://help.syncfusion.com/angular2/overview) document.
+To get started with **CheckBox** component, you need to refer the basic prerequisites and system configuration to be done form the given [getting started](https://help.syncfusion.com/Angular/overview) document.

-Once you have cloned the sample Angular-2 application as mentioned in getting started document, you will have an angular application named **angular2-seeds** and the application is now ready integrate our EJ components in it.
+Once you have cloned the sample Angular-2 application as mentioned in getting started document, you will have an angular application named **Angular-seeds** and the application is now ready integrate our EJ components in it.

 ## Copying CheckBox source file

-Copy the required Angular-2 source components file from the installed location and move it to the app/src/ej folder available inside the angular2-seeds folder.
+Copy the required Angular-2 source components file from the installed location and move it to the app/src/ej folder available inside the Angular-seeds folder.

-(Installed Location)\Syncfusion\Essential Studio\{installed version}\JavaScript\assets-src\angular2\
+(Installed Location)\Syncfusion\Essential Studio\{installed version}\JavaScript\assets-src\Angular\

-> _Note:_ _core.ts file is mandatory for all Syncfusion JavaScript Angular 2 components.
+> _Note:_ _core.ts file is mandatory for all Syncfusion JavaScript Angular components.
 The repository having the source file from Essential Studio for JavaScript v14.3.0.49._

 ## Adding CheckBox component